grpc/grpc-swift/docs/async-await-proposal.md

 Unfortunately this isn't currently supported by `AsyncSequence`, but it _has_ been called out as a [possible future enhancement][opaque-asyncsequence].

+### Backpressure

+This proposal makes no attempt to implement backpressure, which is also not handled by the existing implementation.
+However the API should not prevent implementing backpressure in the future.

+Since the `GRPCAsyncStream` of responses is wrapping [`AsyncStream`][SE-0314], it may be able to offer backpressure by making use of its `init(unfolding:)`, or `AsyncResponseStreamWriter.sendResponse(_:)` could block when the buffer is full.

 [SE-0296]: https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md
 [SE-0298]: https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md
 [SE-0310]: https://github.com/apple/swift-evolution/blob/main/proposals/0310-effectful-readonly-properties.md